tperry-r7/ux-writing-training/content/docs/documenting_apis.md

 Also, remember to **SAVE**!

 {{< hint info >}}
-See Resources for a loooong list of resources about APIs and documentation.
+See Resources for a list of resources about APIs and documentation.
 {{< /hint >}}

 # Prerequisites